List of Totally Spies! characters: Plunkett

-Stella
+Stella Ewing

-Stella is Clover's mother, who looks just like Clover but originally with lighter hair until later with the same hair color tone as her daughter's.
+Stella is Clover's mom, who looks just like Clover but originally with lighter hair until later with the same hair color tone as her daughter's.
 She appears in the season 2 episodes "Mommies Dearest", where she is controlled by Tim Scam, and "Zooney World", where she asks Clover to take care of Clover's cousin Norman.
 In the season 4 finale "Totally Busted", she becomes a spy and her catsuit is hot pink.
 In the season 6 episode "Nine Lives", it is revealed that she is an earlobe surgeon.

 Trent

 Trent is Mandy's intern who debuts as a regular character in season 6.
 He drives Mandy around in a golf cart, and does errands such as buying her drinks and magazines, carrying her shopping bags, and shading and fanning her in the heat.
 He wears a dress shirt with a black vest and slacks.
 He serves as the episodic villain in "Trent Goes Wild" where, during his memory wipe at WOOHP, he accidentally absorbs the DNA of an evil scorpion man.
 He then becomes a cool dude at Mali-U, and takes revenge against Mandy for the abuse she has laid on him.